Kaouther Adimi

-Kaouther Adimi, (born 1986 Algiers) is a writer, graduate in modern literature and human resources management.
+Kaouther Adimi (born 1986) is a writer, graduate in modern literature and human resources management.
 She works today in Paris, where she has lived since 2009.

 Life

 Kaouther Adimi was born in Algiers, Algeria, in 1986.
 From the age of four to the age of eight, she lived with her family in Grenoble, France.
 During this period, she discovered the pleasure of reading, by going to the public library every week with her dad.

 In 1994, she returned to Algeria, which was then under the influence of terrorism.
 Having very few opportunities to read, she started to write her own stories.

 While she was studying in the Algiers University, she entered a writing contest organized by the French Institute, for the young writers in Muret (Haute-Garonne).
 The short story she submitted held the attention of the jury who published it in a collection alongside the other laureates' productions.
 Thanks to this contest, she was invited to Muret, then Toulouse, and finally Paris, where she met with les éditions Barzakh.

 She has a degree in modern literature and human resources management.

 In 2009, she wrote her first novel L'envers des autres.
 The same year, she left Algiers for Paris.